AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

 >
 >`/etc/commerce/products/geometrixx-outdoors`
 >
->You can create a new product definition anywhere under that without any additional setup.
+>You can create a product definition anywhere under that without any additional setup.

 ### Importing Products {#importing-products}